Days of Heaven: Post-production

 Most of Days of Heaven was filmed during dawn and dusk, a time known as the "golden hour".
 Critics were unanimous in citing the photography as a technical highlight.

 Following the completion of principal photography, the editing process took over two years to complete.
 Malick had a difficult time shaping the film and getting the pieces to go together.
 Schneider reportedly showed some footage to director Richard Brooks, who was considering Gere for a role in Looking for Mr. Goodbar.
 According to Schneider, the editing for Days of Heaven took so long that "Brooks cast Gere, shot, edited and released Looking for Mr. Goodbar while Malick was still editing".

 A breakthrough came when Malick experimented with voice-overs from Linda Manz's character, similar to what he had done with Sissy Spacek in Badlands.
 According to editor Billy Weber, Malick scrapped much of the film's dialogue, replacing it with Manz's voice-over, which served as an oblique commentary on the story.
 Manz told interviewers, years later, that, "I just watched the movie and rambled on," and "They took whatever dialogue they liked."
 After a year, Malick had to call the actors to Los Angeles, California to shoot inserts of shots that were necessary but had not been filmed in Alberta.
 The finished film thus includes close-ups of Shepard that were shot under a freeway overpass.
 The underwater shot of Gere's falling face down into the river was shot in a large aquarium in Spacek's living room.

 Meanwhile, Schneider was disappointed with Malick.
 He had confronted Malick numerous times about missed deadlines and broken promises.
 Due to further cost overruns, he had to ask Paramount for more money, which he preferred not to do.
 When they screened a demo for Paramount and made their pitch, the studio was impressed and reportedly "gave Malick a very sweet deal at the studio, carte blanche, essentially".
 Malick was not able to capitalize on the deal.
 He was so exhausted from working on the film that he moved to Paris with his girlfriend.
 He tried developing another project for Paramount, but after a substantial amount of work, he abandoned it.
-He did not make another film until 1998's The Thin Red Line 20 years later.
+He did not make another film until 20 years later, 1998's The Thin Red Line.